maruffahmed/AlgoVisu/README.md

 # About AlgoVisu

-This is a fun project to visualize various type of algorithm.
-I learn this algorithm and try to implement by using ReactJs (A javaScript library).
+This is a fun project to visualize the most common types of soring algorithm (Bubble, Insertion, Quick and Merge).
+At the time of learning this algorithm I have try to implement them using ReactJs (A javaScript library).

 ## Installation